Below you will find pages that utilize the taxonomy term “City Center”

 Old Nikolai School

-As Leipzig’s first municipal school, the Old Nikolai School on Nikolai churchyard is one of the city’s most valuable cultural monuments.
+As Leipzig’s first municipal school, the Old Nikolai School at Nikolai churchyard is one of the city’s most valuable cultural monuments.
 It first opened its doors in 1512.
-Famous Nikolaitans included Gottfried Wilhelm Leibniz, Johann Gottfried Seume, Richard Wagner and Karl Liebknecht.
-Today it houses a permanent exhibition on Richard Wagner and the Leipzig University Museum of Antiquities.
+Famous alumni of the school include Gottfried Wilhelm Leibniz, Johann Gottfried Seume, Richard Wagner, and Karl Liebknecht.
+Today it houses a permanent exhibition on Richard Wagner, and the Leipzig University Museum of Antiquities.

 Leipzig City Library